csalguera/newm-n220/homework-1/readme.md

 ### Websites vs Web Applications

 - Webistes are informational interfaces.
-- Web applications are personalized interfaces.
+- Web applications are personalized interfaces that cater to the user.

 ### VS Code & Extensions

-- VS Code is an IDE from Microsoft.
+- VS Code is an integrated development environment (IDE) developed by Microsoft.
 - VS Code has various extensions to help developers be more efficient.

 ### Version Control, Git, & GitHub